ste-t/ir-vim/README.md

 -   To find out the IR codes you need, upload to the Arduino, open the serial monitor and press the buttons on your remote.

--   Once everything is ready and you made sure to [read the important warning](#important-warning), comment out the `#define SERIAL_DEBUG` line at the beginning of the file and upload.
+-   Once everything is ready and you made sure you [read the important warning](#important-warning), comment out the `#define SERIAL_DEBUG` line at the beginning of the file and upload.